(+20) 102 800 2828 [email protected]

 • Montu, a warrior god.

-Usually, each GodGodnked to the city where his temple located.
+Usually, each GodGodnked to the city where his temple was located.
 The ancient Egyptians believed that the world’s fate depended on the mood of the gods.

 ThePharaohh, like a living god, was the link between men and the gods who claimed the cosmic order, without which would return the original chaos.